stadia/activerecord-mysql2rgeo-adapter/README.md

   Default is false.

-To create a PostGIS spatial index, add `using: :gist` to your index:
+To create a mysql2rgeo spatial index, add `using: :gist` to your index:

 ```ruby
 add_index :my_table, :lonlat, using: :gist